ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

   - `text`
   - `size` - 1-5 => h1-h5

+- `cron`
+  - `complex` - show CRON with "minutes", "seconds" and so on
+  - `simple` - show simple CRON settings

 - `selectSendTo`
   Shows drop down menu with the given from the instance values.
   - `command` - sendTo command